 du Parchemin et de l'Enluminure, Duras, France, August 3, 2006.

 For a more complete listing of publications and presentations, see http://works.bepress.com/philip_phillips/

 Dr. Phillips is a member of the Murfreesboro Breakfast Rotary (Rotary International),

-the president of the Williamson County Shrine Club (Shriners International), and the
+the secretary and past president of the Williamson County Shrine Club (Shriners International),

-founder and director of Great Books Foundation, and the Tennessee Department of Correction).
+and the founder and director of Great Books in Middle Tennessee Prisons.